 For excavation and concreting works at Powerhouse area, the Contractor (1st Hydro) employed Nepali workers through a Nepali sub-contractor company.
-Till date the concreting works at the powerhouse main building and tailrace section has been completed along with all embedded concreting.
+Till date the concreting works at the powerhouse main building, manifold block and tailrace section has been completed along with all embedded concreting.
 Further, the concreting works for the ground floor of auxiliary powerhouse (control bay) has also been completed.
-In addition to this, the concreting works at the manifold block and anchor block is ongoing.
+In addition to this, the concreting works at the anchor block is going on.